Teaching Philosphy

 College

-My teaching experience at the collegiate level began at Gettysburg College, where I served as a Peer Learning Associate for courses in Earth System Science and Introduction to Photography.
-In those roles, I assisted with lab setups, mentored students, and helped guide both technical and creative projects.
-Whether it was peer-reviewing research papers or helping students develop and print film, I enjoyed the opportunity to support learners in both scientific and artistic disciplines.
+My collegiate teaching experience began at Gettysburg College, where I served as a Peer Learning Associate in Earth System Science and Introduction to Photography, mentoring students in both scientific and creative disciplines.